alforj/Getting_and_Cleaning_Data/README.md

 - 'tinydata.txt': Subsetted dataset showing the aggregated means of the std() and mean() measurements by activity and subject

-- 'run_analysis.R': R function to create the tinydata.txt file
+- 'run_analysis.R': R function to create the tinydata.txt file and return the tidy dataset

 This data set also includes the following files related to the original dataset that are used by the run_analysis.R function or provide additional reference information about the original datasets.
 These files are in the /data folder.